fuadarradhi/double_back_to_close/README.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
+      // Imagine that you are using materialbottom and only want to close when tabIndex = 0

       home: DoubleBack(
           condition: tabIndex == 0, // only show message when tabIndex=0
           onConditionFail: (){